boranblok/AssortedMkvTools/README.md

 How is this script used
 -----------------------

+Before you can use this script you need to modify the TranscodeFLACtoAAC.exe.config file to point to the correct location of the required external tools.
+In the config you can also modify the commandline arguments passed to these external tools.
+(For instance to change the AAC target quality) The only exception to this is mkvMerge which is a bit too complex to put into configuration.

 TranscodeFLACtoAAC.exe [source folder] [target folder]

 The two folders have to be different because original file names are preserved.